ababic/django-cogwheels/docs/source/usage/setting-deprecation/removal.rst

     PRODUCT_LIST_CACHE_TIMEOUT = 3000

-You've since decided that it will be better for your app to not use a timeout at all, and cache product data for the maximum time supported by the cache.
+You have since decided that it will be better for your app to not use a timeout at all, and cache product data for the maximum time supported by the cache.

-Your app should continue to respect override values defined using ``YOURAPP_PRODUCT_LIST_CACHE_TIMEOUT`` in user's Django settings for another two versions, but any users who are using it should be warned that the behavior is changing, and the override will no longer have any affect once the deprecation period has ended.
+Your app should continue to respect override values defined using ``YOURAPP_PRODUCT_LIST_CACHE_TIMEOUT`` in user's Django settings for another two versions, but any users who are using it should be warned that the behaviour is changing, and the override will no longer have any affect once the deprecation period has ended.
 You also want to include some additional guidance to warning messages, prompting users to check that they are using a cache solution that supports a ``TIMEOUT`` value of ``None``.

 A few assumptions